AmarachiOE/webdb-i-challenge/queries.md

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+`Delete from Customers where CustomerID not in (select CustomerID from Orders)`

+or

+`Delete from Customers where not exists (
+    select * from Orders
+    where Customers.CustomerID = Orders.CustomerID
+)`